 - We were experienced in moving within Australia.
 We had visited or lived in every state and territory.
-We had relocated from one end of Queensland to the other – from Cairns to Brisbane.
-Several times, we had also moved between Brisbane, Queensland and Canberra, Australian Capital Territory.
+We had relocated from one end of Queensland to another – from Cairns to Brisbane.
+We had also moved several times between Brisbane, Queensland and Canberra, Australian Capital Territory.

-- We had travelled overseas, including to Thailand and the US several times; and twice to New York City.
+- We had travelled overseas, including Thailand and the US, several times and twice to New York City.
 But we’d never actually travelled to Europe or the UK.

 - We had decided that we were going to move to the UK.
 Permanently.
 Sight unseen.
 Moving nearly 16,500km (10,250 miles), the crow flies from the Gold Coast, Queensland, Australia, to Glasgow, Scotland.

 - We had the opportunity with a UK Ancestry Visa to move to the UK and live and work there for 5 years or longer, after which we could apply for an Indefinite Leave to Remain and, a year later, British Citizenship.

 - We could then be dual Australian-UK citizens and enjoy the benefit of being able to work and travel without time limits and ridiculous flight costs from Down Under to the rest of the world.

 Living in the UK: Our first five years (2016-2021)